Variable-Frequency Model Learning and Predictive Control for Jumping Maneuvers on Legged Robots: Variable-Frequency Model Learning

-The dataset is collected at the different sampling time steps for the contact and flight phases, i.e., $\Delta t_{\calC}$ and $\Delta t_{\calF}$, respectively.
-The data for each jump is then chunked by a shifting window size of $K$ with a slicing step of $1$.
+The dataset is collected at the different time steps for the contact and flight phases, i.e., $\Delta t_{\calC}$ and $\Delta t_{\calF}$, respectively. \rebut{The data for each jump is then chunked by shifting a sliding window, size of $K$ by 1 timesteps}.
 Let $N$ be the number of collected state-control data points for each jump and $H$ be the number of jumps.
 We then obtain $D = H\times(N-K+1)$ state-control trajectories in total.